 At the moment there are work in progress to fill up the space between Molo Ronco and Molo Canepa; when completed, the total operative area’s surface will measure 316,000 sq., the draught will reach 14.5 meters, and the tracks that can receive freight trains will be 6.

 At the beginning of the 2000s, Terminal Messina was the first European terminal to achieve the Environmental (ISO 14001) and the Health and Safety (OHSAS 18001) certifications, in addition to being the first terminal in the Port of Genoa to get the ISPS International Code authorization for ships and port equipment.

-The company is also terminal operator in the ports of Mombasa (Kenya), Dar Es Salaam (Tanzania) and Nacala (Mozambique).
+The Company work as terminal operator also in Mombasa (Kenya), Dar Es Salaam (Tanzania), Nacala and Maputo (Mozambico).

 Over the years, Ignazio Messina & C. S.p.A. has created an integrated and reliable logistics organization that permits to move about 80,000 trucks and 1,600 trains per year, thanks to the aid of owned wagons and rolling stocks.

 The Company was one of the first intermodal operators (MTO) to develop and implement train services for its own traffic, connecting its inland terminals based in North and Center Italy to La Spezia firstly and since 1996 to Genoa.

 Intermodal terminals are located in Milan, Brescia, Vicenza, and Dinazzano, are directly managed by Ignazio Messina & C. and offer reception, weighing, stowage, packaging, and customs practices services.